Separation is Optimal for LQR under Intermittent Feedback: Proof of Theorem

-The condition \(C_m(x,\pi)=0\) for all \(x \in \mathbb{R}\) and all \(m \in \{1,\dots,N-\tau-1\}\) is precisely the defining property of symmetric policies in Definition~\eqref{defn:sym_pol}.
-Therefore, any optimal policy must belong to the class of symmetric policies.
-Conversely, symmetric policies satisfy this condition and hence achieve the minimum in~\eqref{eqn:total_prob_final}.
-This establishes the optimality of symmetric policies for the constrained LQR problem \(P_2\).
+This is precisely the defining property of symmetric policies in Definition~\eqref{defn:sym_pol}.
+Hence, symmetric policies eliminate the conditional-bias term and attain the branchwise minimum.
+Since the argument holds for every past branch in the dynamic program, symmetric policies are optimal for the constrained LQR problem \(P_2\).